ErazeerHead04/rlac/_posts/2026-02-27-Assignment-1.md

 ### R Findings: Snape’s moral neighborhood in canon and fandom

 R was used to formalize what Voyant suggested visually: that Snape’s moral “readability” is managed through patterns of adjacency rather than direct moral labeling.
-Instead of asking whether Snape is “good” or “evil” in an abstract sense, the R workflow tested a narrower linguistic question: **which moral or relational terms tend to appear in the same textual environments as “snape”?**
+Instead of asking whether Snape is “good” or “evil” in an abstract sense, the R workflow tested a narrower linguistic question: **which moral or relational terms tend to appear in the same textual environments as “Snape”?**

 #### 1) Document-level association (pairwise correlations)

 Across the corpus, the strongest document-level association for Snape is with **dark**:

-- **snape ↔ dark**: correlation **0.888**
+- **Snape ↔ dark**: correlation **0.888**
-- **snape ↔ kill**: correlation **0.747**
+- **Snape ↔ kill**: correlation **0.747**
-- **snape ↔ cruel**: correlation **0.211**
+- **Snape ↔ cruel**: correlation **0.211**
-- **snape ↔ fear**: correlation **0.121**
+- **Snape ↔ fear**: correlation **0.121**
-- **snape ↔ love**: correlation **0.0613**
+- **Snape ↔ love**: correlation **0.0613**

 The most surprising result is that **“evil” does not track with Snape**:

-- **snape ↔ evil**: correlation **–0.0366** (slightly negative)
+- **Snape ↔ evil**: correlation **–0.0366** (slightly negative)

 Similarly, the relational anchors that dominate late-series interpretation are not strongly aligned at the document level:

-- **snape ↔ lily**: correlation **–0.198**
+- **Snape ↔ lily**: correlation **–0.198**
-- **snape ↔ protect**: correlation **–0.201**
+- **Snape ↔ protect**: correlation **–0.201**
-- **snape ↔ loyal**: correlation **–0.150**
+- **Snape ↔ loyal**: correlation **–0.150**

 **Interpretation.**
 At the scale of entire documents, Snape is statistically “closer” to the vocabulary of darkness and lethal stakes than to explicit moral labels (“evil”) or explicit virtue terms (“loyal,” “protect”).
 This supports a key literary point: **Rowling rarely needs to call Snape “evil” to make him *feel* morally suspect.** Suspicion is built through atmosphere terms (“dark”) and plot pressure terms (“kill”), which are widespread in late-series conflict.

 Just as importantly, the weak/negative association with “lily” and “love” at the document level does *not* contradict your Voyant Bubblelines finding.
 It reveals a methodological fact: **document-level correlations are blunt instruments**.
-“Lily” can be extremely concentrated in one portion of one book (especially late), while remaining rare overall—making it crucial for interpretation but not dominant in whole-document statistics.
+“Lily” can be extremely concentrated in one portion of one book (especially late), while remaining rare overall making it crucial for interpretation but not dominant in whole document statistics.

 This is a direct example of Ted Underwood’s warning: the cleanest numeric signal is not always the most interpretively meaningful.
 A small lexical signal can still control a reader’s interpretation if it is placed strategically.

 #### 2) Why I also computed a local context window

 Because document-level correlation compresses entire books into a single vector, it can miss *where* meaning is produced.
-That is why the second R step builds a true token index and constructs a **±8-token window** around each occurrence of “snape.”
+That is why the second R step builds a true token index and constructs a **±8-token window** around each occurrence of “Snape.”
 This approach targets the question that matters most for moral legibility:

 > When “snape” appears, what words tend to appear immediately near it?